 The polar opposite of this is the Catholic view, arguing that Christ is King, Mary is Queen-Mother, and Peter the first Pope was Prime Minister.
 Like Judaism, Catholocism provides a ladder of allegiance to God, with an earthly apparatus to guild the follower along.

 In keeping with his position as a former Bishop in the Anglican Church, Wright also finds a middle ground between the Reformed and Catholic traditions in how Christ’s Kingship should be manifest in the world.
 Specifically, Wright adopts Reformed terminology and Catholic practice.
 His use of “theocracy” to refer to the state of existing under Christ’s kingship and explicit recognition of God as King (without explicitly stating the existence of any intermediaries) recalls the Reformed tradition.
-But Wright’s attacks on the Enlightenment concept of a separation of the political and theological spheres, not to mention the recall the universal nature of the Catholic faith.
+And Wright’s attacks on the Enlightenment concept of separation of the political and theological spheres, recall of the universal nature of the Catholic faith.

 But this creates a difference with Heiser’s Unseen World that is not addressed in the text.
 Who are the thrones seized from that are given to God, who controlled the separate sphere that was abolished by Christ?
 Heiser argues that these are supernatural entities, “gods,” who may literally include Ba’al, Ashtarte, and the Canaanite pantheon.
 That is, the supernatural hierarchy envisioned for man in Genesis, Hebrews, and The Psalms…